paldhous/ucb/2015/dataviz/md_raw/class8.md

 Now we will style these points, using color to distinguish hospitals from skilled nursing facilities, removing other facilities from the map, and scaling the circles according to the capacity of each facility.

 Select `Properties>Style` for the `healthcare_facilities` layer, and accept `Categorized` from the top dropdown menu.
 Select `TYPE` under `Column` and then hit the `Classify` button.
-(Keeping `Random colors` for the `Color ramp` is fine, as we will later edit the colors manually).
+(Keeping `Random colors` for the `Color ramp` is fine, as we will edit the colors manually).
 Select and then `Delete` facilities other than `General Acute Care Hospital` and `Skilled Nursing Facility`, as follows (This will remove them from the map, but not from the underlying data):

 ![](./img/class8_21.jpg)